-As of now, Georgia reports a domestic private health expenditure as a % of current health expenditure of 57.4%, signifying an increase of 11.4% (24.8%) from 2021.
+In Georgia, the domestic private health expenditure as a % of current health expenditure currently stands at 57.4%, reflecting an increase of 11.4% (24.8%) since 2021.

 Domestic private health expenditure as a % of current health expenditure in Georgia